A complete guide to over 50s life insurance

 Non-medical insurance

-Insurance that only requires you to meet age and residency criteria to be accepted.
-For other types of life insurance, eligibility and the amount of cover offered is usually determined by your health and lifestyle.
+Insurance that only requires you to meet age and residency criteria – your health is irrelevant.
+For other types of life insurance, the cover offered is determined by your health and lifestyle.

 Policy